GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 serving from your own site is a bit more complicated.

 Video files come in a variety of formats.
-The format that comes off your camera, typically a mov file, is good for recording and for editing and other early post-production processes.
+The format that comes off your camera, typically a `.mov` file, is good for recording and for editing and other early post-production processes.
 Its size means it's not good for streaming over the web.
 Because browsers support different file formats, you'll need to create multiple files.
 Before converting files you need to understand a few basics